You probably know this childhood eye condition by its more common name, lazy eye.

 - Each eye moves as it should.

-If there are any problems, your doctor or school nurse may suggest that you take you to an eye doctor.
+If there are any problems, your doctor or school nurse may suggest taking you to an eye doctor.
 If you feel that something is wrong with your child’s vision, even if nothing shows up on the eye exam, make an appointment with a pediatric eye doctor.

-Some eye care experts say that children should have an eye exam at 6 months, 3 years, and then every year while they are in school.
-Ask your doctor what is right for your child.
+Some eye care experts say that children should have an eye exam at six months, three years, and then every year while they are in school.
+Ask your doctor what is suitable for your child.

 How is it treated?